greninja/cuda_programs/README.md

 ## Reference

-I heavily referred the classic book:
+I heavily referred one of the classic books:

-- **Programming Massively Parallel Processors: A Hands-on Approach** by Wen-mei W. Hwu, David B. Kirk, and Izzat El Hajj
+**Programming Massively Parallel Processors: A Hands-on Approach** by Wen-mei W. Hwu, David B. Kirk, and Izzat El Hajj

-to get a grasp of CUDA fundamentals.
+to get a grasp of CUDA fundamentals and more advanced topics.

 ## Requirements

 - NVIDIA GPU with CUDA support
 - CUDA Toolkit
+- NVCC (NVIDIA CUDA Compiler)
 - C++ compiler

 ## Example: building and running